theodor-at-github/ci-milestone-project-1/README.md

 ## Testing

-### Testing of HTML and CSS
+### HTML and CSS

-The HTML code has been tested with the [W3C validator](https://validator.w3.org/) without errors or any warnings.
+The **HTML code** has been tested with the [W3C validator](https://validator.w3.org/) without errors or any warnings.

-The CSS code has been tested with the [W3C Jigsaw validator](https://jigsaw.w3.org/) and it turned out that variables used in the CSS document as well as -webkit extensions are recognised as imported style sheets that are not checked in direct input or file upload mode of the validator.
+The **CSS code** has been tested with the [W3C Jigsaw validator](https://jigsaw.w3.org/) and it turned out that variables used in the CSS document as well as -webkit extensions are recognised as imported style sheets that are not checked in direct input or file upload mode of the validator.

 #### Validation by direct input

 When passing the style.css document through direct input in the Jigsaw validator, the code seem to be alright except that all **color variables** are getting a warning by the validator although most browsers, except IE, are compatible with variables according to the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 The validator also throws an error for the `background-image: radial-gradient(var(--dot-color) 1px, transparent 0);` property where I used a color variable instead of a hex-color description.

 Further properties such as `scrollbar-width: none` throws an error although this property is supported by the [Firefox browser](https://developer.mozilla.org/en-US/docs/Web/CSS/scrollbar-width).

+#### Validation by URI

+Testing the **CSS code** by giving in the URI address gives another view of the code available to the Jigsaw validator.
+In this test the Jigsaw validator found 17 errors and raised over 400 warnings when looking through the imported stylesheet from Bootstrap v5.0.0-beta2.

 ### Testing of the UI